-Sonja Gantt returned to Charlotte from Chicago in 1997 and currently serves as the lead anchor for the hour-long 4 p.m. newscast, as well as co-anchor of the 6 p.m. show with Dave Wagner.
+Sonja Gantt returned to Charlotte from Chicago in 1997 and currently serves as an anchor for NBC Charlotte.

 "Being a witness to Charlotte's growth over the years provides me with a different perspective, and I believe it helps me put the news in context.
 I also enjoy being held accountable by neighbors and teachers who watched me grow up.
 It's a wonderful and incredible opportunity."